opencog/atomspace-cog/README.md

  * DeleteUTest
  * MultiUserUTest

+Pass, but takes half an hour to run (not surprising, these are big.)
+ * LargeFlatUTest
+ * LargeZipfUTest

 Hangs for an unknown reason:
  * MultiPersistUTest

-Take a bit long to run:
- * LargeFlatUTest
- * LargeZipfUTest